 Speaks up for the needs and rights of people affected by Alzheimer’s.

 - Helps to pass landmark legislation such as the National Alzheimer's Project Act, which mandated a national plan to fight Alzheimer's.

-- Works to ensure federal policy reflects the urgency of the Alzheimer’s epidemic, resulting in unprecedented funding increases, including an additional $122 million in 2014.
+- Works to ensure federal policy reflects the urgency of the Alzheimer's crisis, resulting in unprecedented funding increases, including a historic $425 million increase.

-- Recruits and trains a group of 600,000 advocates to ensure that Alzheimer’s disease cannot be ignored.
+- Recruits and trains hundreds of thousands of advocates to ensure that Alzheimer's disease cannot be ignored.